f0ckmyduck/Logicism/guiding_principles.md

 ## Goal

 The goal of this manifesto is to create a form of society which relies not on their instincts but almost solely on logical reasoning.
+The primary purpose of this state and mindset is the progress of the human race.

 The idea is that if you have a basic understanding of most scientific fields you will be able to prove or reconstruct every rule or view in this manifesto